nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 summary: Step-by-step guide to developing consumer applications
 ---

-Authorised consumer suppliers can use GP Connect to consume GP data via the Spine Secure Proxy (SSP).
+Authorised consumer suppliers can use GP Connect to consume GP data.  via the Spine Secure Proxy (SSP).
 The SSP allows systems to retrieve HTTPS resources from selected provider systems in a secure and auditable way.
 Data is returned by means of the following steps:

+To consume GP data about a patient connects to the Spine to retrieve information about patient

 ![Img](images/overview/gp_connect_apis.png)

-#Key:#
+**Key:**
 1. Make a request to the Personal Demographics Service (PDS) to retrieve patient's registered practice.
 2. Make a call to Spine Directory Service (SDS) to retrieve provider endpoint information.
 3. Using the endpoint information retrieved in step 2, make a request via SSP to the provider.